Skip to main content

 • Infrastructure costs stayed high and unpredictable.
 Running self-hosted Temporal on cloud infrastructure meant database instances, compute capacity, load balancers, storage.
 Overprovisioning for peak load and high availability drove costs higher than expected.

-• Engineers still owned the entire operational stack.
-Monitoring cluster health, applying version upgrades, executing database migrations, troubleshooting performance degradation—all required specialized knowledge and constant attention.
+• Engineering teams still owned the entire operational stack.
+Monitoring cluster health, applying version upgrades, executing database migrations, and troubleshooting performance degradation required specialized expertise and continuous attention.

 • Disaster recovery remained manual.
-Cloud provider redundancy helped, but the team still needed to design, implement, and maintain failover logic and backup strategies.
-Any failure scenario required intervention and carried data loss risk.
+Cloud provider redundancy reduced risk, but failover logic and backup strategies still needed to be designed, implemented, and maintained.
+Failure scenarios continued to carry intervention requirements and data loss risk.

 The Solution: Zero-Downtime Migration to Temporal Cloud

-Xgrid designed a migration strategy prioritizing two non-negotiable requirements: absolute zero disruption to running workflows and complete confidence in new infrastructure before cutting over.
-The approach leveraged feature flags at the API layer to enable controlled, gradual migration without touching workflow code.
+Xgrid designed a migration strategy around two non-negotiable requirements: zero disruption to running workflows and full confidence in the new infrastructure before cutover.
+The approach leveraged feature flags at the API layer to enable controlled, gradual migration without modifying workflow code.

 1. Feature Flag Architecture for Dual-Run Strategy